lennart-rth/HSP_Automation/README.md

 # HSP-booking-automation
 An Cronjob automation that automaticly books your sport courses for the Hochschulsport Hamburg.
 This only works in combination with the HSP "Ab zum Sport Card".
 If a google Calender is integrated, it will automaticly generate events for every booked course.

+A docker image for Chromedriver is also available.

-1. It runs 5 min. after the course has started and books for next week.
+1. It runs 10 min. after the course has started and books for next week.
-2. Requires Firefox´s or Chromes geckodriver in bash etc
+2. Requires Firefox´s geckodriver or Chromes Chromedriver in bash etc
 3. Logs and Errors can be found in `executions.txt`.
 Raw Crontab output is found in `crontab_log.txt`.
 A History of all booked courses is in `booked.txt`.

 ## Installation